Benchmark Recruit Career Advice, advice-centre

-Seasonal Affective Disorder (SAD syndrome) is a very real problem that can affect people’s mental health and their ability to function in their job.
-Here we look at raising awareness around SAD syndrome, what it entails and proactive steps that you can take to protect yourself and a friend or colleague from being affected by this debilitating disorder.
+Seasonal Affective Disorder (SAD Syndrome) is a very real problem that can affect people's mental health and their ability to function in their job.
+Here we look at raising awareness around SAD Syndrome, what it entails, and proactive steps that you can take to protect yourself, a friend or colleague from being affected by this debilitating disorder.

-SAD syndrome is far more than winter blues and if these symptoms run true with you and then you need to ensure you are getting the professional help you need.
+SAD Syndrome is far more than winter blues and if these symptoms ring true with you then you need to ensure you are getting the professional help you need.

 What is SAD Syndrome?

-SAD Syndrome is also known as Seasonal Affective Disorder, and is a severe type of depression that comes and goes in a seasonal pattern.
-SAD is more common in the winter months and is associated with the lack of daylight affecting peoples mood patterns.
+SAD Syndrome is also know as Seasonal Affective Disorder, and is a severe type of depression that comes and goes in a seasonal pattern.
+SAD is more common in the winter months and is associated with the lack of daylight affecting people's mood patterns.

-- Feeling lethargic and sleepy during the day
+- Feeling lethargic and sleeping during the day

 - A persistent low mood

 What causes SAD?

 There are specific chemical imbalances that can contribute towards SAD Syndrome which is why the condition goes hand-in-hand with the dark winter months.

 - Melatonin - People who have SAD might have a higher level of melatonin.
 Melatonin is the hormone that makes someone feel sleepy.